sambacha/latex-solidity/README.rst

 Solidity lexer for Pygments, distributed as a PyPI package.

-If you want pretty syntax highlighting in documentation for Solidity files, and you're using Pygments,this might just be the thing for you.
+If you want pretty syntax highlighting in documentation for Solidity files, and you're using Pygments, this might just be the thing for you.

 Currently, Solidity keywords up to version 0.4.21 are included, to the best of my ability.
 MRs are welcome!